Logan (Iroquois leader): Logan's Lament

 Logan was not at the Battle of Point Pleasant (October 10, 1774), the only major battle of Dunmore's War.
 Following the battle, Dunmore's army marched into the Ohio Country and compelled the Ohio Indians to agree to a peace treaty.

 According to tradition, Logan refused to attend the negotiations and instead made a speech that became legendary:

 First published in The Virginia Gazette in 1775, the speech was more widely popularized when Thomas Jefferson reprinted it in his book Notes on the State of Virginia (1782).
 In 1822 the speech inspired the John Neal novel Logan, which also featured Logan as a main character.
 The American elm tree in Pickaway County, Ohio under which Logan was said to have given the speech became known as the Logan Elm.
 It grew to great size before dying in 1964.

 Logan's Letter

 Later life and death

 The remainder of Logan's life is shrouded in obscurity.
 Logan continued his attacks on white settlers and associated himself with British-allied Mohawks during the American Revolution.
 He died in an altercation near Lake Erie in 1780.
+He was reportedly assassinated by his own nephew, urged on by other Mingo who were concerned at Logan's erratic behavior.
+Years later, the nephew stated that he had agreed to kill Logan "Because he was too great a man to live."